reboot-dev/reboot-examples/README.md

 ## Test

 The example code comes with example tests.
-To run the example tests, use `pytest`:
+To run the example tests, use `pytest`, for example:

 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=./readme_test.sh&lines=58-58) -->
 <!-- The below code snippet is automatically added from ./readme_test.sh -->